Nurture Fostering Limited Logo

 SCOPE OF THIS CHAPTER

-This chapter provides guidance for carers and staff on managing behaviour, which includes supporting positive behaviour, de-escalation of conflicts and discipline.
+This chapter provides guidance for carers and staff on supporting behaviour, which includes supporting positive behaviour, de-escalation of conflicts and any consequences to behaviour.
 This procedure is made clear to the responsible authority/placing authority, child, parent(s) and foster carers before the placement begins or, in an emergency placement, at the time of the placement.

 Contents